NVIDIA/aistore/cli/resources/daeclu.md

 `ais rm node DAEMON_ID`

-Removes an existing node from the cluster.
+Remove an existing node from the cluster.

 #### Examples

 | Command | Explanation |
 | --- | --- |
 | `ais rm node 23kfa10f` | Removes node with ID `23kfa10f` from the cluster |